 Close-up black and white photograph of a young woman with long wavy hair and bangs, smiling gently and resting her head on her hand.

-• Hi, I’m Ananya, a Marriage and Family Therapy intern at No Stress No Stigma.
-I look forward to getting to know you!
+• Hi, I’m Ananya and I look forward to getting to know you!
 My approach to therapy is holistic – I consider the many factors that shape your daily life.
 Just as there’s no answer key for life’s challenges, I believe there’s no single “right” way to do therapy.
+In our work together, my goal is to create a safe and supportive space where you can explore your goals, navigate difficulties, and grow at your own pace.

 Ananya is currently accepting new clients!